stomy22/BD_Spot_QOE_Camera_Streaming/README.md

 # Boston Dynamics Spot with Augmented Reality

 ## Description

-Control a Boston Dynamics Robot Dog with a Hololens 2.
-See the Livestreams of the Cameras inside a virtual Environment and interact with Hand Gestures with the Roboter Dog's Arm.
+See the camera livestreams of a Boston Dynamics robot dog Spot on holographic screens inside a Microsoft HoloLens 2.
+Using a dynamic requesting scheme to improve the framerate in the users field of view.

 ## install instruction
 ### interface pc